What Role Do MCT Oils Play in CBD Products?

 The role MCT oils play in CBD products can be pretty significant, especially if you prefer CBD supplements over other methods of delivery.
 MCT oils work to increase the benefits of CBD by increasing CBD’s bioavailability and allowing more CBD to reach the bloodstream than it would otherwise.

 Before we get too deep into the role MCT oils play in CBD products, it’s important to have a good understanding of exactly what MCT oils are.

 MCT (medium-chain triglyceride) oil is made up of one or more MCTs, which are a type of saturated fatty acids that contain 6-10 carbons.
 As its name indicates, MCT oil contains medium-length chains of saturated fatty acids known as triglycerides.

-Coconut oil is the most abundant source of MCTs.
-More than half of the fat found in coconut oil is from MCTs.
-Palm oil is another good source of MCTs.
+Coconut oil is the most abundant source of MCTs — more than half of the fat found in coconut oil is from MCTs.
+Palm oil is another good source.
 Other oils that contain MCTs include olive, sesame, soybean and avocado.

 The Benefits of MCT Oil

-- MCT oil has shown to promote weight loss.
+- MCT oil has shown to help maintain a healthy weight

-While popping a CBD supplement is a familiar and easy method of delivery, ingesting CBD this way is known to have a slower delivery method than other methods of ingestion.
-This is because, when CBD is taken in the form of an oral capsule, it must first pass through the digestive tract and liver before reaching the bloodstream.
+While popping a CBD supplement is a familiar and easy method of delivery, ingesting CBD this way is known to take effect slower than other methods of ingestion.
+This is because CBD must first pass through the digestive tract and liver before reaching the bloodstream.

 Not only can this take longer for CBD to work, but some CBD can become lost in the digestive process.
 Think of it like this.
 When you take an oral supplement, the active ingredients contained in that supplement are absorbed within the digestive system.
 Compounds are broken down in the stomach, then absorbed by the small intestine before making their way to the liver.